TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-mgnt-serverparams.md

 # Managing server parameters in Azure Database for MySQL

-Azure Database for MySQl allows you to configure engine parameters using the Azure portal and Azure CLI.
+Azure Database for MySQL allows you to configure engine parameters using the Azure portal and Azure CLI.
 To review the current list of supported parameters, please navigate to the *Server parameters* blade in the Azure portal.

 ## **Recommended documents**